-The season coefficient of a club is calculated by adding the total number of points it obtains in a given season (UEFA Champions League and UEFA Europa League) as stipulated below.
-A club's five-season sporting coefficient is the cumulative total of its five season coefficients from the reference period stipulated in D.2, or 20% of its association's five-season association coefficient, whichever is higher.
+The season coefficient of a club is calculated by adding the total number of points it obtains in a given season (UEFA Champions League, UEFA Europa League and UEFA Europa Conference League) in accordance with this Annex D of the competition regulations for that season.
+A club's five-season sporting coefficient is the cumulative total of its five season coefficients from the reference period stipulated in Annex D.2, or 20% of its association's five-season association coefficient, whichever is higher.
+Points awarded each season are in accordance with the relevant competition regulations for that specific season, so Annex D.4.1 to Annex D.4.3 apply only to the awarding of points in the 2022/23 season.